 Stock includes 924 shares held in his wife's individual retirement account as to which Mr. Dods disclaims beneficial ownership, and 48,550 shares that Mr. Dods has the right to acquire within 60 days through the exercise of stock options.
-He is a Trustee under the Will and of the Estate of ${\tt S.M.}$ Damon and his reported beneficial ownership of the Common Stock includes 8,000,000 shares owned by the Estate of S. M. Damon as to which Mr. Dods shares voting and investment powers.
-He is a Director of Alexander & Baldwin, Inc., which holds 1,692,894 shares of the stock of the Corporation, as to which Mr. Dods disclaims beneficial ownership.
-He is a trustee of Punahou School, which owns 209,316 shares of the Common Stock; he has shared voting and investment powers with respect to such shares and disclaims beneficial ownership thereof.
+He is a Trustee under the will and of the Estate of S. M. Damon and his reported beneficial ownership of the Common Stock includes 8,000,000 shares owned by the Estate of S. M. Damon as to which Mr. Dods shares voting and investment powers.
+He is a Director of Alexander & Baldwin, Inc., which holds 1,692,894 shares of the Common Stock, as to which Mr. Dods disclaims beneficial ownership.
+He is a Trustee of Punahou School, which owns 209,316 shares of the Common Stock; he has shared voting and investment powers with respect to such shares and disclaims beneficial ownership thereof.

-Paul Mullin Ganley, 56, has been a Director of the Corporation since 1991 and a Director of the Bank since 1986.
+PAUL MULLIN GANLEY, 56, has been a Director of the Corporation since 1991 and a Director of the Bank since 1986.
 He is a Trustee under the Will and of the Estate of S.M.
-Damon and a partner in the Carlsmith Ball Wichman Murray Case & Ichiki law firm.
+Damon and a partner in the Carlsmith Ball Wichman Case & Ichiki law firm.
 His reported beneficial ownership of the Common Stock includes 8,000,000 shares owned by the Estate of S.M.
 Damon as to which Mr. Ganley shares voting and investment powers; 19,108 shares in his revocable living trust as to which he has sole voting and investment powers; 12,336 shares in a profit sharing plan as to which he has sole voting and investment powers; and 17,094 shares in two individual retirement accounts as to which he has sole voting and investment powers.

-Dr. Richard T. Mamiya, 71, has been a Director of the Corporation since 1994 and a Director of the Bank since 1980.
+DR. RICHARD T. MAMIYA, 71, has been a Director of the Corporation since 1994 and a Director of the Bank since 1980.
 He is on the active staff of Queen's Medical Center for thoracic, cardiovascular, and general surgery; he is on the courtesy staff of Straub, Kuakini, and Kapiolani Children's hospitals.

-Dr. Fujio Matsuda, 71, has been a Director of the Corporation since 1987 and a Director of the Bank since 1985.
+DR. FUJIO MATSUDA, 71, has been a Director of the Corporation since 1987 and a Director of the Bank since 1985.
+He is President of the Japan-America Institute of Management Science.
 He was Executive Director of the Research Corporation of the University of Hawaii from 1984 until 1994; he was the President of the University of Hawaii from 1974 to 1984.
-He is President of the Japan-America Institute of Management Science.

-George P. Shea, Jr., 57, has been a Director of the Corporation since March, 1993 and the Bank since March, 1989.
+GEORGE P. SHEA, JR., 57, has been a Director of the Corporation since March, 1993 and the Bank since March, 1989.
 He was Chairman, President and Chief Executive Officer of First Insurance Company of Hawaii, Ltd. ("First Insurance") from 1988 until his retirement on March 1, 1995.
 He was a Certified Public Accountant with the public accounting firm, Peat Marwick Mitchell & Company, from 1965 to 1971 when he joined First Insurance and was promoted to Treasurer.
 He was Vice President, Secretary and Treasurer of First Insurance from 1978 to 1982 and President and Chief Executive Officer from 1982 to 1988.